 The Best ClickUp Hierarchy for Agencies

-- Workspace - When you sign up for ClickUp, you create both your user account and your Workspace.
-The Workspace is the highest level in ClickUp's hierarchy.
+1. Workspace: When you sign up for ClickUp, you create both your user account and your Workspace.
+The Workspace is the highest level in ClickUp's Hierarchy.
 It's typically named after your business, and all work falls into one workspace.

-- Spaces - Spaces are the next highest level in the ClickUp hierarchy.
+2. Spaces: Spaces are the next highest level in the ClickUp Hierarchy.
 They represent different departments, teams, or areas of focus within an organization.
-Users can create multiple spaces to keep their work organized.
+Users can create multiple Spaces to keep their work organized.

-- Folders - Folders are created within spaces to group together lists and tasks.
-Although not necessary, folders can be very useful to group similar work.
-In an agency-specific ClickUp hierarchy, folders are extremely helpful.
+3. Folders: Folders are created within Spaces to group together Lists and Tasks.
+Although not necessary, Folders can be very useful to group similar work.
+In an agency-specific ClickUp Hierarchy, Folders are extremely helpful.

-- Parent and Subtasks - Tasks are the smallest unit in the ClickUp hierarchy.
+5. Parent and Subtasks: Tasks are the smallest unit in the ClickUp hierarchy.
 They're created within lists and represent individual actions that need to be completed.
 Tasks are broken into parent and subtasks.

-- Checklists - Checklists are the last level in the hierarchy and can be built into any task.
+6. Checklists: Checklists are the final level in the Hierarchy and can be built into any Task.
 They are particularly useful for ensuring that those who frequently complete a specific task don't overlook any critical steps.

-Now that you know a bit about the ClickUp hierarchy overall, let's jump into how agencies should set up their ClickUp workspace.
+Now that you know a bit about the ClickUp Hierarchy overall, let's jump into how you should set up your ClickUp Workspace.

 The ClickUp Hierarchy that Every Agency Needs to Adopt

-Over the last 10 years, we have designed thousands of hierarchies for agencies of all shapes and sizes.
+Over the last 10 years, we have designed thousands of hierarchies for teams of all shapes and sizes.
+Though we focus primarily on serving agencies, we've designed hierarchies for internal marketing teams, financial service companies, accounting firms, and SaaS companies.

-And if we're being honest, we didn't always get this hierarchy perfect.
+And if I'm being honest, we didn't always get this Hierarchy perfect.

-But after 2,700+ implementations and over 500,000 human hours in ClickUp, we've helped agencies build the structure they need to get the clarity they are looking for.
-Check out some of our success stories here.
+But after 2,700+ implementations and over 500,000 human hours in ClickUp, we've helped teams build the structure they need to get the clarity they are looking for.

-Don't overlook the significance of the hierarchy when setting up your agency in ClickUp.
+Please on't overlook the significance of the Hierarchy when setting up your business up in ClickUp.
 Skipping this step could lead to a world of headaches, so take the time to establish it correctly.

-The ability you have to report and/or build custom dashboards in ClickUp is unbelievable, BUT it's limited to how you set your agency up in the beginning.
+The ability you'll have to report and/or build custom dashboards in ClickUp is unbelievable, BUT it's limited by how you design your Hierarchy in the beginning.

-- Looking to move into ClickUp and set your agency up for success or
+1. Looking to move into ClickUp and set your agency up for success, or

-- You're already using ClickUp for your agency and want to get the most value out of the tool
+2. You're already using ClickUp for your agency and want to get the most value out of the tool,

 Okay, let's begin...